Partnerships

 Throughout construction of the pilot turbines, continual monitoring was undertaken

-to ensure sea life — dolphins, sea turtles and whales did not enter the construction zone during installation; if spotted by observers, construction was stopped until the area was clear
+to ensure sea life — dolphins, sea turtles and whales did not enter the construction zones during installation; if spotted by observers, construction was stopped until the area was clear

 Special Precautions